Simulation Modelling for Mental Health Services

 While simulation methods are widely used in epidemiology in policy research related to cardiovascular disease, public health preparedness and epidemic modelling, to date the application of simulation modelling in mental health care has been very limited.
 The work has been restricted to models depicting operational processes within individual components of mental health care systems, such as institutions or clinical services.

-A critical aspect of the work is the examination of the impact of the project on health services management involved.
+A critical aspect of the work was the examination of the impact of the project on health services management involved.
 Reviewers in the ARC funding process requested we put more emphasis on this aspect of the project and we followed through on that.
 Especially important here has been the work of Katrina Long as a PhD student working with the project.
 As her systematic review has established, implementation and impact assessments of models in mental health care are very limited in number and typically in scope.
-This work will advance knowledge and understanding of how various modelling techniques may interact in their application with the real world of mental health care management.
+This work has advanced knowledge and understanding of how various modelling techniques may interact in their application with the real world of mental health care management.

 Project team and partnerships

-This work has received funding from Monash University, Monash Health, and the Australian Research Council.
+This work received funding from Monash University, Monash Health, and the Australian Research Council.
 Partnerships through time have involved Deakin University and the University of Calgary; more recently including collaborations with staff from the University of Western Sydney, the Australian Prevention Partnership Centre, and The Sax Institute also based in Sydney.

 |Mental Health Services:||Prof. Graham Meadows (Project Leader), Mr Peter Gibbs|

 |Modelling Technologies:||Prof. Scott Patten, Dr Lee Gordon-Brown, Dr Mehmet Ozmen, Dr Ante Prodan, Dr Jo-An Atkinson|

 |Information Technology:||Dr Joarder Kamruzzaman, Dr Gour Karmakar|